AloysJehwin/Sense-It-web/README.md

 ## How It Works

-1. **Data Collection**: Connect sensors, devices, or external data sources to Sense'IT.
+1. **Data Collection**: Connect sensors, devices, or external data sources to **Sense'IT**.
 The application collects and processes live data from these sources.
 2. **Real-Time Display**: Data is displayed on customizable dashboards, with dynamic charts, graphs, and maps providing real-time visibility.
 3. **Alerts and Notifications**: Users set up alerts for specific conditions.
 When thresholds are crossed, notifications are sent through various channels.
 4. **Data Analysis**: Historical data can be analyzed and visualized to generate insights, create reports, and monitor long-term trends.